 Can these apps replace treatment?

 Recovery apps should never be considered a substitute or replacement for professional addiction treatment.
-If they are created by mental health and substance use disorder experts, these apps can prove beneficial in helping users safely and gradually reduce the amount of substances they consume.
-However, as with traditional therapy methods, these apps are considered most effective when combined with other therapies such as counseling and medication.
+If their development is overseen by mental health and substance use disorder experts, and they use evidence-based techniques to ease recovery, then they may be beneficial in helping users.
+However, these apps are considered most effective when combined with other therapies such as counseling and medication.
+[2]

 When to seek professional help